Euro 2020: Why England should fear Denmark in semi-final

 Wing-back Joakim Mæhle may well be the breakout star of the tournament at this point, a menacing presence on Denmark's left, both scoring and creating chances.
 Energetic youngster Mikkel Damsgaard has sparkled in his appearances, while Martin Braithwaite has been a constant threat for opponents.

-Despite limited minutes in the group stage, Kasper Dolberg shone when deputising for Yussuf Poulsen in the convincing win over Wales, too, exhibiting the depth Denmark have at their disposal.
+Despite limited minutes in the group stage, Kasper Dolberg has shone deputising for Yussuf Poulsen, exhibiting the depth Denmark have at their disposal.

 Perhaps we shouldn't be too surprised at how good Denmark have been, sporting a number of top individuals who ply their trade at big European clubs.